 CSW Faculty Offices.
 Each faculty member has a private office with a printer and personal computer with Microsoft Office and additional software relevant to his or her teaching and research, Internet access, telephone, and general office support.
 Faculty members are furnished with additional office and laboratory space as needed for project support.

 CSW Research Centers and Institutes.
-CSW partners directly with non-profit organizations and government agencies to propagate evidence-based practices and policies that improve the lives of vulnerable children, families and communities thorough research centers and institutes.
+CSW partners directly with non-profit organizations and government agencies to propagate evidence-based practices and policies that improve the lives of vulnerable children, families and communities through research centers and institutes.
 These include: The Center for Child and Family Studies; The Institute for Families in Society; The I. DeQuincey Newman Institute for Peace and Social Justice, SmartHOME Center, and the South Carolina Center for Gerontology,

-CSW Research Initatives.
+CSW Research Initiatives.
 CSW partners with an extensive network of organizations and agencies to advance scientific understanding and develop practical knowledge about social conditions, exploring causes and effects and piloting novel interventions.
 USC boasts a collaborative research environment, and our researchers frequently work with faculty from other disciplines, including nursing, medicine, public health, political science, engineering and computing.
 Faculty are shedding light on the underpinnings of the opioid crisis and urban blight.
 CSW faculty are also developing new strategies to prevent HIV infection, closing the rural health disparity gap by building a replicable telehealth module, identifying markers that drive success for undocumented youth, training corrections officers to understand the signs of mental health and designing a parent navigator program that improves health and education outcomes for children with autism and their families.
 Research focus areas include: Aging; Children, Youth and Families; Criminal Justice; Health and Behavioral Health; Military; Community, Social and Economic Development.